 The advantages of adopting a Zero Trust approach include :

-Enhanced Security : By assuming no trust, organizations can better mitigate the risk of insider threats, data breaches, and other security incidents.
+Enhanced Security : By assuming no trust, organizations can better mitigate the risk of insider threats, data breaches and other security incidents.

 Improved Resilience : Zero Trust helps organizations recover more quickly from security incidents by limiting the impact of a compromise to a specific segment or resource.

-Increased Flexibility : The Zero Trust framework is highly adaptable and can be implemented in various environments, including on-premises, cloud, and hybrid infrastructures.
+Increased Flexibility : The Zero Trust framework is highly adaptable and can be implemented in various environments, including on-premises, cloud and hybrid infrastructures.

 Improved Compliance : Zero Trust principles align with regulatory requirements, such as GDPR and PCI DSS, by helping organizations demonstrate compliance with data privacy and security standards.